 We live in an unprecedented era of social media in which people constantly post personal information online.
 But some things should stay private, so I urge you to take great care ensuring VPN leaks don't occur.

 To help protect your privacy, today I'm going to show you what VPN leaks are and how they can be avoided.
-To start, let's take a closer look at what you need to know about DNS.
+To start, let's take a closer look at what you need to know about DNS and answer you question regarding “is my vpn working?”

 What is DNS?